 Myrna Cunningham (Chair)*

 Dr. Myrna Cunningham is a leading indigenous authority on women’s rights.
-She is chairperson for the Center for Autonomy and Development of Indigenous People, president of the Association for Women’s Rights in Development Board, and chair of the guiding committee for the Indigenous Ways of Learning and Knowing Fund.
+She serves as the Chair of the guiding committee of the Pawanka Fund, an indigenous-led grant making effort supporting Indigenous Peoples initiatives engaged in promoting and protecting traditional knowledge, well-being, rights and self-determined development.
 Dr. Cunningham served as Chair of the Permanent UN Forum on Indigenous Issues until 2012.
 In 2014, she was appointed as Special Ambassador for FAO, and she served as Adviser to the President of the UN General Assembly for the World Conference of Indigenous People.

 A Miskitu from the Wangki river region of Nicaragua, Dr. Cunningham served as governor of the North Atlantic Autonomous Region and as a Member of the Nicaraguan Parliament and member of the Regional Autonomous Council of the North Autonomous Region from 1990 to 1997.
 Dr. Cunningham currently advises the Alliance of Indigenous Women of Central America and Mexico, the International Indigenous Women’s Forum, and the Disability Rights Fund.
 She is the founding Chancellor of the University of the Autonomous Regions of the Nicaraguan Caribbean Coast.
 Dr. Cunningham received her medical degree from the Universidad Nacional Autónoma de Nicaragua.
 She also holds an honorary doctorate from the Universidad Nacional Autónoma de México.